Permanent oscillations and solitary wave behavior in flatband Heisenberg quantum spin systems: Introduction

-\emph{Introduction.}---Ever-lasting oscillations are a fascinating phenomenon that got a new twist with the advent of time-crystals \cite{Wil:PRL12,MBJ:PRB20,HaS:EPL22,RVS:PRR23}, where a quantum system exhibits oscillatory behaviour of some of its observables.
-The topic is still so new that every now and then hot debates try to settle the subject, compare \cite{Kok:PRL19,KMS:A20,KoK:A20}, but often do not make it into publications since contrary to the time crystal the field moves on.
-Some systematic of time-crystalline behavior is provided in Figure~8 of \cite{KMS:A19}.
+Ever-lasting oscillations are a fascinating phenomenon that got a new twist with the advent of time crystals \cite{Wil:PRL12,MBJ:PRB20,HaS:EPL22,RVS:PRR23}, where a quantum system exhibits oscillatory behaviour of some of its observables.
+Although a wider notion of time crystals was introduced in \cite{KMS:A19} (compare in particular Fig.~8) the phenomenon has been narrowed to systems exhibiting many-body localization where a periodic drive results in sub-harmonic response.

-The example we want to discuss in the following belongs to the class of non-driven closed Hamiltonian systems, and thus has got some relationship with quantum scars \cite{TMA:NP18,HCP:PRL19,MHS:PRB20,KMH:PRB20,PVB:NC21} as well as Hilbert space fragmentation \cite{KHN:PRB20,Buc:PRL22,MBR:RPP22}.
-The appearance of quantum scars, Hilbert space fragmentation or time crystals signals non-ergodic/non-thermalizing behavior that contradicts our expectation of thermalization that nowadays is the natural expectation for generic quantum systems even when closed and under unitary time evolution \cite{Deu:PRA91,Sre:PRE94,ScF:NPA96,Tas:PRL98,RDO:N08,PSS:RMP11,ReK:NJP:12,SKN:PRL14,GoE:RPP16,AKP:AP16,BIS:PR16}.
-And in order not to interfere with the still evolving notion of time crystals we prefer to qualify the persistant oscillatory dynamics discussed in this article as sufficiently non-trivial (compared to trivial Bloch oscillations or single-spin Larmor precessions).
-Moreover, it is related to the observation of solitary waves in quantum spin systems \cite{ScS:JMMM06}.
+The example we want to discuss in the following belongs to the class of non-driven closed Hamiltonian systems, and thus has got some relationship with quantum scars \cite{TMA:NP18,HCP:PRL19,MHS:PRB20,KMH:PRB20,PVB:NC21} as well as Hilbert space fragmentation \cite{KHN:PRB20,Buc:PRL22,MBR:RPP22,WMP:PRL24}.
+The appearance of quantum scars, Hilbert space fragmentation, or time crystals signals non-ergodic/non-thermalizing behavior that contradicts our expectation of thermalization that nowadays is the natural expectation for generic quantum systems even when closed, small and under unitary time evolution \cite{Deu:PRA91,Sre:PRE94,ScF:NPA96,ScF:PLB97,Tas:PRL98,RDO:N08,Rei:PRL08,PSS:RMP11,ReK:NJP:12,ShF-NJP:12,SKN:PRL14,GoE:RPP16,AKP:AP16,BIS:PR16,STS:QST18,ReG:PA19}.
+In order not to interfere with the still evolving notion of time crystals we prefer to qualify the persistent oscillatory dynamics discussed in this article as sufficiently non-trivial (compared to trivial Bloch oscillations or single-spin Larmor precessions \cite{Wil:PRL12}).
+Moreover, as we are going to show, it is related to the observation of solitary waves and transport in quantum spin systems and thus has got connections to quantum magnetism \cite{MiS:AP91,ScS:JMMM06}.